-Attendees (citizens, municipalities, and relevant national and international NGOs) were informed about the project objectives, project design, the identified natural, economic, and social resources of importance in the area, the project's possible risks, and the planned mitigation measures.
-The total number of attendees was 18 of which 2 were women.

-Further attendees were informed that a multi-channeled GRM was established for REP project in Baabda Caza to register and address grievances and complaints from all project stakeholders.
-REP GRM was disseminated, and it was clarified that, for each worksite, a QR code would be attached to the project signboard.
-This QR code will contain the project GRM information and a link to the online feedback form, and it will be in place before the commencement of work.
-This will ensure addressing/responding to grievances and reporting to stakeholders as indicated in the ESMP (all complaints will be individually followed up).
+During the meeting, attendees were informed about the project objectives, project design, the identified natural, economic, and social resources of importance in the area, the project's possible risks, and the planned mitigation measures.
+Attendees were informed as well that a multichanneled GRM was established for REP project in Zahle Caza to register and address grievances and complaints from all project stakeholders.
+REP GRM was disseminated, and it was explained that for each worksite, a QR code will be added on the project sign board (which includes the project GRM and the online feedback form before the commencement of work).
+This will ensure addressing/responding to grievances and reporting to stakeholders as indicated in this ESMP (all complaints will be individually followed up).